 Broadly speaking, one should never blame a browser for using a lot of RAM – only in this case, it can ensure the rapid loading of web pages, quick data access, and processing.
 Nevertheless, memory management must be done smartly and efficiently to ensure a stable browsing experience without any slowdowns or web page crashes.

 Now let’s take a dive into how Flexmonster deals with memory usage.

 We put a lot of work in optimization to make Flexmonster consume as little memory as possible.
 Only by leveraging memory usage, we can guarantee you can work with heavy volumes of data and summarize them fast.

-Besides, on every update, we thoroughly test the component’s performance.
+Besides, on every update, we thoroughly test the pivot table’s performance.
 We rely mostly on Chrome DevTools for memory measurements.
-To compare metrics, you can see the results of the latest tests summarized in these blog posts:

 Along with memory optimization, it’s important to handle the logic of rendering wisely to make your app performant.

 Hence, we take care of rendering performance and minimize the number of running operations that are expensive in terms of computational cost.

 With this in mind, we’ve decided to bundle Flexmonster Pivot with the virtual grid (also known as the virtualization feature) that is enabled by default once the total amount of empty and filled cells exceeds 500.